crate/cratedb-guide/docs/connect/java/index.md

 - {ref}`postgresql-jdbc` — `jdbc:postgresql://`
 - {ref}`cratedb-jdbc` — `jdbc:crate://`

-Prefer the PostgreSQL JDBC driver first—it’s often already on your classpath and works out of the box.
+Prefer the PostgreSQL JDBC driver first, it’s often already in your classpath and works out of the box.
 If your application or framework emits PostgreSQL‑specific SQL that CrateDB doesn’t support, switch to the CrateDB JDBC driver for full CrateDB dialect support and smoother integration.

-The {ref}`crate-jdbc:internals` page includes more information about compatibility and differences between the two driver variants, and more details about the CrateDB JDBC Driver.
+The {ref}`CrateDB JDBC internals <crate-jdbc:internals>` page includes more information about compatibility and differences between the two driver variants, and more details about the CrateDB JDBC Driver.